kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 Common problems:

-* "sh: 1: parcel: not found": This means that you ran `npm install` instead of `npm install --include=dev` on the `client` project
-* Strange error message during `npm run build`: It's possible that parcel or some library that parcel uses had a short-lived bug.
-Search the web for the error message and see if you should `override` some dependency.
-Alternatively, use an older version of `parcel`
 * The application crashes
     * View the log under More > View logs
     * The log is often truncated.
 To see the whole log when the application runs, try More > Restart all dynos